codsen/codsen/packages/easy-replace/README.md

 ---

-*"Maybes"* — optional surrounding strings to be replaced as well:
+### "Maybes" — optional surrounding strings to be replaced as well

 * **Example replacement recipe in words** — Replace all instances of `i`.
 If there are `🐴` or `🦄` characters on the left, count them as part of found `i` and replace together as one thing.
 If there are `🐴` or `🦄` characters on the right, count them as part of found `i` and replace together as one thing.